Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Background and Related Work

 \section{Background and Related Work}

-Differential Vulnerabilities recognise how different populations face different types and degrees of security and privacy risks \cite{pierceDifferentialVulnerabilitiesDiversity2018}.
-This challenges the universalising tendencies that frame cybersecurity around an abstract or generic user who either does not exist or is only a subset of actual end users \cite{egelmanMythAverageUser2015,mehrnezhadCaringIntimateData2021}.
-This ties into social sciences research looking at models of disability such as the Critical Realist Model \cite{frauenbergerDisabilityTechnologyCritical2015}.
-Both of these threads consider the real-world lived experiences of disabled people, as well as their thoughts.
+Different disabilities, including perceptional disabilities (e.g., hearing and visual), motor disabilities (i.e., limited or no use of hands, arms, legs, or mouth), and cognitive and intellectual disabilities, impact user experiences with technology and impact users in different ways~\cite{lazar2017research}.
+Differential Vulnerabilities recognise how different populations face different types and degrees of security and privacy risks~\cite{pierceDifferentialVulnerabilitiesDiversity2018}.
+This challenges the universalising tendencies that frame cybersecurity around an abstract or generic user who either does not exist or is only a subset of actual end users~\cite{egelmanMythAverageUser2015,mehrnezhadCaringIntimateData2021}.
+This ties into social sciences research looking at disability and technology.
+For example, the \emph{medical model} views people with disabilities as lacking something as compared to non-disabled people \cite{davidson_work_2006}, and therefore they must be cured or rehabilitated.
+This leads to medicalisation and a near-exclusive focus on biomedical cures~\cite{lewis_mad_2006}.
+This compares to the \emph{social model} which argues that it is society which disables people~\cite{union_of_physically_impaired_against_segregation_fundamental_1975}, however, this view neglects that impairment is an important aspect of many disabled people's lives and identities ~\cite{shakespeareSocialModelDisability2006}.
+Whereas \emph{critical realism} takes the multiple layers which make up the disabled experience into account~\cite{frauenbergerDisabilityTechnologyCritical2015}.
+This approach makes room for a broad range of disabled experiences, for example, personal attitudes, chronic illness, the diversity and severity of impairments, or social disadvantages.
+However, it still points programmatically to different ways that the lives of people with disabilities can be improved.
+Both critical realism and differential vulnerabilities consider the real-world lived experiences of disabled people, as well as their thoughts.
 With differential vulnerabilities considering how different threats can arise for different user groups.
 Studying and evaluating the privacy of users with VIs is challenging.
 The common range of privacy assessment methods would not be directly useful here.
 Instead, such approaches should be combined with accessibility assessment methods, as defined in the accessible writing guidelines of the Association for Computing Machinery \cite{hansonWritingAccessibility2015}.